laurentlb/awesome-starlark/README.md

    without compromising usability for complex cases.
 *  [lucicfg](https://chromium.googlesource.com/infra/luci/luci-go/+/refs/heads/master/lucicfg/doc/README.md) -
    a tool for generating low-level configuration files from Starlark, used by Chromium CI.
+*  [OpenRun](https://github.com/openrundev/openrun) - web app development and deployment
+   platform for internal tools.
+It allows declarative deployment of applications built in any language/framework.
 *  [Pixlet](https://github.com/tidbyt/pixlet) - a runtime and UX toolkit for generating animations for small LED displays, such as [Tidbyt](https://tidbyt.com/).
 Starlark is used to write applets whose outputs are WebP animations.
 *  [gnetlark](https://github.com/xyproto/gnetlark) - a web server with handlers
    written in Starlark.